Flag and seal of Virginia

 The seal of Virginia is the official symbolic representation of the Commonwealth of Virginia, a U.S. state.
 The state flag of Virginia consists of the obverse of the seal against a blue background.
 A state flag was first adopted at the beginning of the American Civil War in April 1861, readopted in 1912, and standardized by the General Assembly in February 1950.
 The standing allegorical female figure of virtue is shown having vanquished tyranny, symbolized by a fallen king at her feet.
 She has an exposed breast in the manner of classical depictions of Amazons.
 The motto shown on the seal, Sic semper tyrannis, means "Thus always to tyrants."

 It is one of six U.S. state flags (along with Florida, New York, New Jersey, Wyoming, and Idaho) with a depiction of a woman, and the only state flag in the U.S. depicting nudity.

 The flag may be decorated with a white fringe along the fly edge; this is usually done when the flag is displayed indoors.

+Legal description of flag

+The 2024 Code of Virginia, Title 1, Chapter 5, § 1-506 defines the state flag as follows: